virot/powershellYK/Docs/Commands/Switch-YubikeyOTP.md

 # Switch-YubikeyOTP

 ## SYNOPSIS
-Switch places for the configuration of the Yubikey OTP
+Switch places for the configuration of the YubiKey OTP.

 ## SYNTAX